jacopocolo/p5-sketchplugin/README.md

 - Test all the calc functions

-- Add to UI:
-  - Bug report & feedback link
-  - Debug tips
-  - Warning
-  - Cheatsheet with current API

 - Focus on the p5Canvas after rendering

-- Include a couple more demos.
-	- Bar chart
-	- Generative example using random or noise

 ### Future releases

 - get() broke with Sketch 47.
 Figure out how to support it again

 - Store latest code in [preferences](http://mail.sketchplugins.com/pipermail/dev_sketchplugins.com/2015-February/003019.html)?